bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 - Since Scala 2.10, Macros have shipped as an experimental feature.
 - Seem to have been adopted fairly quickly: I see them all over the place.
 - AST Knowledge can be somewhat avoided, with some really cool tools to generate it for you.
-- Much easier than compiler plugins, to add real enhanced functionality to your projects.
+- Macros make enhancing Scala *much* easier than writing compiler plugins.
 - NOTE: You need to define your macros in a *separate* project / library from anywhere you call it.

 ---